Aravind-MA/VR--Immersive-and-realistic-Attack-on-Enemy-Experience/README.md

 # VR--Immersive-and-realistic-Attack-on-Enemy-Experience

-The interaction & difference between the Opponent and the Opponent’s weapon by a pistol shot, hit, particle effects, sound effects, and Opponent Health bar Widget
+The interaction & difference between the Opponent and the Opponent’s weapon by a pistol shot, hit, particle effects, sound effects, and Opponent's Health bar Widget

 "Documentation used":
                      [UE4 C++ Interfaces](https://docs.unrealengine.com/4.27/en-US/ProgrammingAndScripting/GameplayArchitecture/Interfaces/),